woofpool/cardano-private-testnet-setup/INSTALL_EXECUTABLES.md

   # configure the build options
   cabal configure --with-compiler=ghc-8.10.4

-  # build - this can take 20 minutes or more
+  # update project dependencies and build - this can take 20 minutes or more
+  cabal update
   cabal build all
   ```
 - Copy cardano-cli and cardano-node files to local user default path location